Slash Your AI Costs With a Token Audit

 | Computer use | 466-499 tokens + 735 per tool |

-An agent with 5 tools averaging 150 tokens each adds ~1,100 tokens per request (346 base + 750 for definitions).
-That’s invisible in your prompt but very real in your bill.
+An agent with 5 tools adds ~1,100 tokens to every request (346 base + 750 for definitions).
+Invisible in your prompt, very real in your bill.

-Fix: Only define tools you’ll actually use.
-Remove tools from API calls where they’re not needed.
-A call that just needs a text response doesn’t need 5 tool definitions attached.
+Strip out tools you don’t need on each call.
+A request that just needs a text response doesn’t need 5 tool definitions attached.

 OpenAI Reasoning Tokens: The Invisible Output Tax

-This one is specific to OpenAI’s o-series models (o1, o3, o3-mini, o4-mini) and it’s the most deceptive cost on any AI platform.
+This one is specific to OpenAI’s o-series models (o1, o3, o3-mini, o4-mini) and it’s easy to miss entirely.

-The reasoning.effort parameter (low/medium/high) offers partial control.
-Set it to low for simple tasks to reduce reasoning token burn.
+Check completion_tokens_details.reasoning_tokens in every o-series response.
+The reasoning.effort parameter (low/medium/high) gives you partial control.
+Set it to low for simple tasks.

 |---|---|---|